Using negative controls to identify causal effects with invalid instrumental variables: Additional information

-The estimation strategies previously described are not generally feasible, because the estimating equations for $\psi^\dagger$ involve nuisance parameters that are typically unknown.
-One approach to deal with this is to plug-in estimates obtained from nonparametric estimators or flexible statistical learning methods.
-It follows from more general results in semiparametric theory, that if all nuisance parameter estimators converge at a rate faster than $n^{1/4}$ and sample-splitting/cross-fitting is used, then the resulting estimators of $\psi^\dagger$ are RAL with variance equal to the variance of its influence function; see e.g. \citet{chernozhukov2018double} for a review.
-In the Appendix, we therefore use Theorem \ref{if_space} to construct cross-fit de-biased machine learning-based estimators of $\psi^\dagger$.
+If all nuisance parameter estimators converge at a rate faster than $n^{-1/4}$ and sample-splitting/cross-fitting is used, then the resulting estimators of $\psi^\dagger$ are RAL with variance equal to the variance of its influence function; see e.g. \citet{chernozhukov2018double} for a review.

-The bias of influence function-based estimators is second order, and the aforementioned $n^{1/4}$-rate condition is sufficient for parametric-rate inference on the ATT (assuming cross-fitting is used).
-However, the actual structure of the bias is context dependent; characterising this structure gives a more nuanced understanding about the conditions under which the bias disappears.
-In certain problems, estimators with a doubly or multiply robust property may be available.
-As discussed in \citet{rotnitzky2021characterization}, understanding whether double or multiple robustness is attainable is important because it allows one to trade off assumptions on nuisance parameter estimation (e.g. one can be poorly estimated, if another is estimated well) and potentially allows one to leverage knowledge on components of the data-generating mechanism to obtain additional robustness and efficiency, such that one or more estimator(s) might be allowed to converge at a rate slower that $n^{1/4}$.